bnevis-i/security-secret-store/doc/threat-model/threat_model.md

 ### Docker-based runtimes

+All services running within a single container are assumed to be within the same trust boundary, but due to the lack of mandatory access control in Docker containers, it is recommended that each service run in its own container.

 #### General protections

 * The `root` user in a container is subject to namespace constraints and restricted set of [capabilities](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities).
+* Docker services that must stay running should specify the `restart` property to ensure service availability.

 #### File system protections